 Soon enough, I was up for another manager review.
 I scored much better this time, moving from the bottom quartile to the top.
 I was thrilled, of course, but I was even more excited that my team exceeded its revenue goals that year.
 After that bumpy beginning, I have learned a few other things about being a manager over the years:

-Welcome a New Employee – The period after immediately hiring a new employee is crucial, and yet many supervisors fail at this.
+• Welcome a new employee.
+The period after immediately hiring a new employee is crucial, and yet many supervisors fail at this.
 Can you imagine starting a new job, not knowing where to go, getting to your desk, and having no supplies and no one to welcome you?
 Managers have the responsibility of creating a positive first impression and experience.
-Even if your company doesn’t have a robust HR department, there are small but impactful things you can do: for example, prepare a small welcome kit with a list of “who’s who” and some background about the company and their department.
+Even if your company doesn’t have a robust HR department, there are small but impactful things you can do.
+For example, prepare a small welcome kit with a list of “who’s who” and some background about the company and the department.

-Give Critical Feedback – As a manager, you must occasionally provide critical feedback, but it doesn’t have to be hurtful.
+• Give critical feedback.
+As a manager, you must occasionally provide critical feedback, but it doesn’t have to be hurtful.
 I was once told by an employee I didn’t provide him with enough constructive criticism.
-I responded: “Yes I do, Rob, you just don’t realize it.”
+I responded, “Yes I do, Rob, you just don’t realize it.”
 After all, the objective of feedback is to change someone’s behavior, and if that is accomplished, the person doesn’t need to feel bad about it.
-When you give feedback from a caring place and your people understand you sincerely have their best interests at heart, they will respond better to constructive comments.
+When you give feedback from a caring place and your people understand that you sincerely have their best interests at heart, they will respond better to constructive comments.
 Timing is also important.
 While immediate feedback is ideal, remember the goal—help them be the best they can be.
 I prefer not to approach people when emotions are running high—negative or otherwise.